 Analyzing the Value

 Considering the tour’s price, reviews suggest that the combination of guided tours, free time, lunch, and wine tasting offers a solid value.
-The small group setting and knowledgeable guide elevate the experience beyond a typical bus tour.
+The small group setting and guide elevate the experience beyond a typical bus tour.

 Scenic Drive Back to Florence